dannyvankooten/www.dannyvankooten.com/_posts/2019-02-04-from-go-back-to-php-again.md

 if ($form->isSubmitted() && $form->isValid()) {
     // $user is already populated with the form values at this point
-    // we now it's valid, so we can update the database and be done with it }
+    // it's valid, so we can update the database and redirect the user now }
 ```